moostafa1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath --> displays the result of BREATH to the power LOVE {BREATH and LOVE are environment variables -- The script should display the result, followed by a new line}

+12-combinations --> prints all possible combinations of two letters, except oo {Letters are lower cases, from a to z -- One combination per line -- The output should be alpha ordered, starting with aa}